Home / Articles / Sustainable Fabrics That Aren't

 This article covers the three materials that show up most often in low tox shopping searches and that are most consistently misrepresented: superwash wool, recycled polyester (rPET), and bamboo viscose.
 For each, we cover how the fabric is made, what is actually in it, what it sheds, and what (if anything) the relevant certifications cover.
 Where there is a meaningfully cleaner version, we name it.
 Where there is not, we say so.

 A note on scope: this is not a guide to luxury sustainable fashion.
 It is a guide to what is realistically buyable for someone trying to lower their plastic and chemical exposure without spending $200 on a t-shirt.
-We focus on brands and certifications that are verifiable, with picks that are available on Amazon where possible and clearly flagged where not.
+The fabric chemistry sections apply to all clothing, but the brand recommendations are focused on activewear (leggings, sports bras, gym shorts, base layers, athletic tees), since that is the category where these three materials show up most aggressively and where readers most often ask for cleaner picks.
+Everyday tees, sleepwear, and bedding are covered in a closing paragraph.
+We focus on brands and certifications that are verifiable, with picks split clearly between men's and women's options.

 The Four Questions to Ask About Any Fabric